Zysun2002/Renderer-Alberta/README.md

 ```
 mkdir assets/
 ```
-put 3D assets in this folder.
+and put 3D assets in this folder.

-3. change the path to texture mapping in MTL if applicable.
+3. change the path to texture mapping in MTL file if applicable.

 4. assign rendering parameter and run the rendering program.
 ```